chocobearz/reversi/README.md

 </p>

-This suggests that the calculation of the heuristics in Julia takes a near negligible amount of additional time compared to a random choice, the increase in playouts per second is likely to do with differences in the number of empty variables to check during each playout, as well as general background processes that make slight variations in timing every run.
-Whereas this is not the case in Python where we see a significant decrease in playouts per second when adding tactics.
+This suggests that the calculation of the heuristics in Julia takes a near negligible amount of additional time compared to a random choice.
+The increase in playouts per second is likely due to differences in the number of empty variables to check during each playout, as well as general background processes that make slight variations in timing every run.
+Whereas this is not the case in Python where we see a significant decrease in playouts per second when adding tactics and it is clearly and addition of code that is causing the slowdown.

-From figure 5. we see that Julia can run 200 playouts in under our allotted 5 second play time, whereas Python can only run about 45 playouts in 5 seconds using both MCTS with tactics PMCTS.
+We see that Julia can run 200 playouts in under our allotted 5 second play time, whereas Python can only run about 45 playouts in 5 seconds using both MCTS with tactics PMCTS.
 These numbers of playouts have been chosen for the main program implementation.